-Associate Professor of Gender and Women's Studies
+Associate Chair, Associate Professor of Gender and Women's Studies

-Associate Professor of African Studies
+Associate Professor of Center for African Studies

-Assistant Professor of African American Studies
+Associate Professor of African American Studies

 Center for Global Studies

 Karen Flynn is an Associate professor in the Department of Gender and Women’s Studies and the Department of African-American Studies Program at the University of Illinois, Urbana-Champaign.
 She received her Ph.D. in Women's Studies from York University, Toronto, Ontario, in 2003.
 Her research interests include migration and travel, Black Canada, health, popular culture, feminist, Diasporic and post-colonial studies.
 Dr. Flynn’s book: Moving Beyond Borders: Black Canadian and Caribbean women in the African Canadian Diaspora published by University of Toronto won the Lavinia L. Dock Award from the American Association of the History of Nursing.
 She is currently working on a second book project that maps the travel itineraries of young Black EFL teachers across borders.